jasonhemann/21FA-CS4400/syllabus.md

 ### Exams

 You will have two long-form in-class exams.
-You will also have a final, that takes place at the date, time, and location given by the registrar.
-Thus there are three exams in total.
 We calibrate our exams to make full use of the grading spectrum, and assume you fully understand the lecture material and the skills and techniques practiced on homework, and that you can apply them in new ways.
 They are not intended to be "easy" for even accomplished students.
 The instructor is known for exams that use the full width of the grading curve; this is deliberate, as the common 30-point standard deviation is insufficiently granular.
 We will provide you a practice exam, and before each exam we will use the full period for an exam review session.
 Exams offer bonus questions that can help improve your score, potentially above 100 points.